 Arrested for Speaking Spanish…?
 South Florida Criminal Defense Attorneys share Common Policing Mistakes

-In my experience practicing criminal and DUI law in Fort Lauderdale and all of South Florida, unfortunately, there are too many times where the police have the opposite effect—they make us feel unsafe.
+In my experience practicing criminal and DUI law in Fort Lauderdale and all of South Florida, unfortunately, there are too many times when the police have the opposite effect—they make us feel unsafe.

 A misunderstanding and a language barrier turned arrest in South Florida